iyear/tdl/README.md

 >
 > **The default value of options is consistent with official clients to reduce the risk of blocking.**
 >
+> If you need higher speed, set higher threads and size
+>
 > For details: https://github.com/iyear/tdl/issues/30

 Advanced Options: